TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 - Dependency Injection: design pattern where class receives its dependencies from an external source instead of creating them itself

-**Abstract Class vs. Interface**

-- Abstract Class: can have abstract and concrete methods; can have a constructor
-- Interface: only have public and abstract methods; can&#39;t have a constructor; also thanks to Java 8, has default methods(used for backwards compatibility)

 **What is @Selector used for?**